Where is St Philip's Cathedral?

-St Philip's Cathedral (also known as Birmingham Cathedral) is at Colmore Row, Birmingham, B3 2QB.
+Birmingham Cathedral (also known as St Philip's Cathedral or the Cathedral Church of St Philip) is at Colmore Row, Birmingham, B3 2QB.
 At the heart of Cathedral Square (aka Pigeon Park).

 In brief